JTischbein/KGL-ChemicalCompounds-CC/README.md

 ### Database Credentials in Scripts

-To specify the credentials for the scripts, rename the `dbcfg.ini.example` to `dbcfg.ini` and edit the content for Postgres and !!!
+To specify the credentials for the scripts, rename the `config.ini.example` to `config.ini` and edit the content for Postgres and !!!
 TODO !!!
 Neo4j Credentials.

 ## Link Grabbing